 Unfortunately, we cannot provide you with such a letter/certificate.
 Because marriages are handled on a local/county/State level in the United States, the Embassy, as part of the U.S. Federal government, does not have access to those records.
-However, if you would like to furnish instead an affidavit stating that you are free to marry/have not been married and have it notarized by the Embassy, you may arrange a notary appointment by following the information on our website.
+However, if you would like to furnish instead an affidavit stating that you are free to marry/have not been married and have it notarized by the Embassy, you may arrange a notary appointment by following the instructions at Notarial Services for all Nationalities.

 Is it possible to tour the Embassy?

 We regret that we are unable to offer tours of the Embassy.
 For reasons of security, public admission to the Embassy is strictly regulated and is limited to attending appointments to apply for a consular service or invitation-only events.

 Can I arrange a tour of Parliament?

 Can you verify the identity of the person who has been in contact with me?

 We regret that we are unable to provide you with information about an individual.
 In the United States, information about individuals is protected by the Privacy Act, and in the United Kingdom such information is protected by the Data Protection Act.